MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/clients/remote-desktop-android.md

 If you want access to the latest features before anyone else, or want to help identify issues before new versions are released, then the Beta channel is for you!
 The Beta channel is also a great way for enterprise admins to validate new versions of the Android client for users in their environment.

 To join the Beta, simply provide consent to access preview versions and download the client.
-You will receive preview versions directly through the Google Play Store.
+You'll receive preview versions directly through the Google Play Store.

 [Join the Beta](https://play.google.com/apps/testing/com.microsoft.rdc.androidx)